AswinAsok/Calculator/readme.md

 <br><br>
 Note : The binding functions for hover feature are declared inside the constructor.

+#### def keyboard_ebc():<br>
+* This Function has an argument named check which accepts the character "e" or "b" or "c" when enter,backspace or clear key has been pressed.This Function has been declared inside the __constructor__ .The Purpose of this function is to highlight the key among enter,backspace or clear keys and to to sent them to respective functions for execution.

 #### def keyboard():<br>
 * This Function has been declared inside the __constructor__ in order to direct the events from the keys pressed in the keyboard to their respective functions for execution.